IBM-Cloud/node-mqtt-for-anki-overdrive/README.md

 Next create a new Bluemix application based on the [Internet of Things Foundation Starter](https://console.ng.bluemix.net/catalog/starters/internet-of-things-foundation-starter/).
 After this add the [Internet of Things Foundation](https://console.ng.bluemix.net/catalog/services/internet-of-things-foundation/) service to it.

 For each car you need to register a device with the Internet of Things Foundation dashboard.
 As device type use 'ankisupercar'.
 As device names use 'nh-groundshock' and 'nh-skull'.
 You can also use other device names but in this case you'll have to do some changes to the Node-RED flow later.
-After you've registered the device(s) copy the 'authtoken' in the config file(s).
+After you've registered the device(s) copy the 'authtoken'(s) in the config file(s).

-In the last step you need to add a new application key in the dashboard.
+In the last step you need to create a new application key in the dashboard.
 The 'apikey' and the 'apitoken' need to be copied in the config file(s) as well.

 Open Node-RED in a browser, for example http://anki.mybluemix.net/red/#.
-Copy the content of 'node-red-flow.png' in the clipboard, import it into Node-RED and deploy the flow.
+Copy the content of [node-red.json](https://github.com/IBM-Bluemix/node-mqtt-for-anki-overdrive/blob/master/node-red.json) in the clipboard, import it into Node-RED and deploy the flow.

 Remote Controlling the Cars